fmhy/edit/.github/CONTRIBUTING.md

 ### Dev Environment

-If you're going to work on the site itself, or simply want to preview the site and any changes, you can setup a development environment.
+If you're going to work on the site itself, or simply want to preview the site and any changes, you can do so by setting up a development environment.

 #### GitHub Codespaces